HKUST-SING/TrafficGenerator/README.md

 dscp 2 25
 dscp 3 25
 ```
 For each request, the client chooses a DSCP value with a probability proportional to the weight.
 The traffic of the request and the corresponding response(s) will be marked with this DSCP value.
-If the user does not specify the DSCP distribution, the DSCP value is always 0 for all requests.
+If the user does not specify the DSCP distribution, the DSCP value is always 0 for all requests. **This feature can be used to create multiple classes of traffic (e.g., section 5.1.2 of [MQ-ECN](https://www.usenix.org/system/files/conference/nsdi16/nsdi16-paper-bai.pdf) paper).**

 * **rate:** sending rate and weight.
 The sending rate (in Mbps) and weight are both integers.
 ```